evan18c/3D-Engine/README.md

 # OpenGL 3.3 C++ 3D Game Engine
-This is a random 3D Game Engine written in C++ utilizing OpenGL on Windows.
+This is a basic 3D Game Engine written in C++ utilizing OpenGL on Windows.

-## Requirements?
+## Dependencies
-Use the pacman function on MSYS2 to install the following libraries:
-- UCRT g++
+The following dependencies must be installed via MSYS2:
 - GLEW
 - GLFW
+- OpenGL
 - GLM
 - SDL2

-## How To Build?
+- SFML

+## Building The Engine
-Run `compile.bat` on the command line.
-This will create an engine.dll binary in /bin.
+Run `build.bat`.
+This will generate a static library in /lib.

-## How To Test?
+## Testing The Engine
-Run `r.bat` on the command line to compile and run main.cpp to test the engine.
+Run `demo.bat` to test the Engine.

-## How To Use?
+## Using The Engine
-- Copy the /include folder into a new directory.
+- Copy all header files from /include into your project directory.
-- Add /include to your includes directory.
+- Link against Engine and the required dependencies.
-- Build your project and link with Engine.dll
+- Build your project and run.

-## Starter Code?
+## Example Code
+The following code shows how to render an object and play a sound file.
 ```cpp
 #include "Engine/Engine.h"